Turbulent Teens 16 coming of age movies

 However, for all of Burnham’s mastery, newcomer Fisher was the real star.
 Bo decided on Elsie because “she was the only one who felt like a shy kid pretending to be confident – everyone else felt like a confident kid pretending to be shy.”
 That statement alone reflects the experience of so many of us.
 I don’t believe we ever stop pretending to be confident – fake it till you make it, right?
 This is why Eighth Grade is such a heart-pounding experience.
 It feels like you’ve been dropped into a nightmare from secondary school, and you’re perpetually in fight-or-flight mode.
 You desperately want to reach out and tell Kayla, “This will pass,” just as you wished someone had told you the same.

 One of Eighth Grade’s most fascinating assets to this day is Anna Meredith’s soundtrack, where scenes pulsate with electronic melodies and technological sonnets.
-In Meredith’s musical world, each sound underscores the emotions that Kayla emits throughout the film to her online audience and friends.
+In Meredith’s musical world, each sound underscores the emotions Kayla conveys to her online audience and friends throughout the film.
 But when she finally speaks with her dad, it’s silent, her fire-side chat with Mark (Josh Hamilton), the film’s beating heart.

 In 1961, thirteen teenage boys set off for a year in the Caribbean on the Ocean Academy Albatross schooner.
 Under the guidance of their Captain, Christopher Sheldon (Jeff Bridges), and his wife, Dr Alice Sheldon (Caroline Goodall), the boys would learn teamwork, mathematics, seamanship, and more as they worked together across the Ocean.
 However, in 1961, the Albatross was hit by a reported White Squall, and the boy’s journey and education ended in tragedy.
 Scott’s fictionalised account of the journey plays fast and loose with the facts but is elevated by the outstanding performances of its young cast.